chrisgaulke/Claatu/README.md

  		python <path_to_ClaaTU/bin/ptest_tree.py> <otu_table.txt> <prepped_tree> <outfile.txt> -p <#permutations> -g <mapping_file>

     After the completion of the random permutations ptest_tree.py calculates a zscore and p-value for each observed coreness value.
 When no mapping file is given to ptest_tree.py one pvalue is calculated per clade.
 However, if a mapping file is passed to ptest_tree.py then a p-value is calculated for each clade and each group.
 For example, if you have 3 groups in the mapping file each clade will have three p-values, one for each group.
 The output of this will be two files 1) outfile.txt (where outfile is the name you specified), and 2) out_file.txt_stats.txt.
 Outfile.txt will contain several columns, the first is the clade_ID, the second is the observed coreness, and the third - #permutations is the coreness of the permuted OTU table.
 Outfile.txt_stats.txt will contain a number of summary statistics in several columns.
-Column 1 is the observed coreness, column 2 is the mean coreness of the permutations, column 3 is the standard deviation of the coreness permutations, column 4 is the zscore, column 5 is the p-value of the ztest.
+Column 1 contains the node names, column 2 is the observed coreness, column 3 is the mean coreness of the permutations, column 4 is the standard deviation of the coreness permutations, column 5 is the zscore, column 6 is the p-value of the ztest.

 ----